 In June 2016, FASB issued ASU 2016-13, "Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" ("ASU 2016-13").
 This standard requires an impairment model (known as the current expected credit loss ("CECL") model) that is based on expected losses rather than incurred losses.
-Under the new guidance, each reporting entity should estimate an allowance for expected credit losses, which is intended to result in more timely recognized.
+Under the new guidance, each reporting entity should estimate an allowance for expected credit losses, which is intended to result in more timely recognition of losses.
+This model replaces multiple existing impairment models in current GAAP, which generally requires a loss to be incurred before it is recognized.
 The new standard applies to trade receivables arising from revenue transactions such as contract assets and accounts receivable.
 Under ASC 606, revenue is recognized when, among other criteria, it is probable that an entity will collect the consideration it is entitled to when goods or services are transferred to a customer.
 When trade receivables are recorded, they become subject to the CECL model and estimates of expected credit losses on trade receivables over their contractual life will be required to be recorded at inception based on historical information, current conditions, and reasonable and supportable forecasts.
 This guidance is effective for smaller reporting companies for annual periods beginning after December 15, 2022, including the interim periods in the year.
 Early adoption is permitted.
 The company is currently evaluating this ASU, but does not believe it will have a material impact on its consolidated financial statements and related disclosures.